 David Means received an MFA in poetry from Columbia University.
-He is the author of three story collections, including Assorted Fire Events, which won the Los Angeles Times Book Prize for fiction and was a finalist for the National Book Critic Circle Award.
-His recent collection, The Secret Goldfish, has been translated into eight languages.
-His stories appear frequently in The New Yorker, Harpers, Esquire, Zoetrope, McSweeney’s, and numerous anthologies, including Best American Short Stories, Best American Mystery Stories, The O. Henry Prize Stories and The Ecco Book of Contemporary Short Fiction, edited by Joyce Carol Oates.
-He was a judge for the 2007 National Book Awards.
+He is the author six short story collections, including, most recently, Instructions for a Funeral (Farrar, Straus and Giroux, 2019).
+His first novel, Hystopia, was nominated for the Mann Booker Prize.
+His previous books include Assorted Fire Events, which won the Los Angeles Book Prize for Fiction and was a finalist for the National Book Critics Circle Award, The Spot, which was a New York Times Notable Book, and The Secret Goldfish, which was a finalist for the Frank O’Connor International Short Story Prize.
+His new collection is forthcoming from Farrar, Straus and Giroux.
+His stories appear frequently in The New Yorker, Harper’s, Granta, The Paris Review, and Zoetrope.
+He has been the recipient of three O. Henry Prizes, three Pushcart Prizes, and his work has been selected for The Best American Short Stories and The Best American Mystery Stories, and The O. Henry Prize Stories.
+His non-fiction has appeared in Harper’s and The New York Times.
+His first non-fiction book, Pivot: Ruminations in the Shadow of Death, is forthcoming from FSG.
+Means was the recipient of a Guggenheim Fellowship in 2013.
 His teaching interest include creative writing, modern and contemporary fiction and poetry, and American culture.
-His personal interests include pop and indie music, film, graphic novels, and contemporary art.
+His personal interests include jazz, pop and indie music, film, graphic novels, and contemporary art.

 Research and Academic Interests